sa1ntslovur/freshify/training-guide.md

 | Spectator    | The Spectator will oversee the training session to ensure its smooth and efficient operation.  | Store Moderator+  | No maximum |
 | Trainee          | Trainees and Low Ranks are accountable for attentively listening to trainers, adhering to Freshify regulations, and actively participating in the training session. | Awaiting Training, Team Member, Junior Team Member, and Senior Team Member  | No maximum

-#### RANKS THAT ARE NOT ALLOWED TO ATTEND TRAININGS:
-Noted Customer, Partner, and Team Leader.

 ## Training Information & Expectations
 {: .text-yellow-300 }